kantarsifo/kantar-sifo-mobile-analytics-pod/Documentation/Readme.md

-Developer's Guide - TNS Sifo Mobile Analytics SDK for iOS
+Developer's Guide - Kantar Sifo Mobile Analytics SDK for iOS
 ========

 Overview
 --------
-This SDK will help you measure the usage of your application using TNS Sifo’s services.
+This SDK will help you measure the usage of your iOS application using Kantar Sifo’s services.

+### What's new?

+Version 4 of this SDK is a major update with the following significant changes:

+- Added support for WKWebView and removed UIWebView usages.

+- Removed Shared Keychain functionality.

+- Moved documentation from PDF to GitHub markdown format.

+- Added isWebViewBased parameter on initialization.

+- Fixed retrieval of the Sifo panelist id, due to changes in iOS 13.
+  **IMPORTANT:** This requires a new URL scheme, please see the section "Integrating with Sifo Internet app to tag Sifo Panelists", under "Setup".

+### SDK contents

-The SDK zip file contains three folders:
+The SDK file contains three folders:

 -   **Framework** folder with the TSMobileAnalytics.framework file that needs to be included and linked with in your project.

--   **Documentation** folder with Developer's Guide and API Reference in HTML and Apple Docs (docset) format.
+-   **Documentation** folder with Developer's Guide and API Reference in HTML and GitHub markdown format.

 -  **Samples** folder with code samples in Objective-C and Swift.

-Lowest supported iOS version is iOS 9
+Lowest supported iOS version is iOS 11.

 Sending Tags
 ------------